-If you log in more than 10 minutes after your appointment time, you will not be able to participate in the hearing.
+If you login more than 10 minutes after your appointment time, you will not be able to participate in the hearing.
 If your hearing is on a minor moving violation you must file a Motion to Vacate Default Judgement (MTVDF) to seek approval to reschedule.
-Click here for the Explanation of Motion Process and MTVDF Form.
+View here for the Explanation of Motion Process and MTVDF Form.
 If your hearing is a suspension, revocation or reinstatement hearing, you are not eligible to file a Motion to Vacate Default.
-Go to License Reinstatement Information for more detailed information.
+For more information, visit the License Reinstatement Information webpage.

 At the conclusion of your hearing, the examiner will announce his or her decision, and the formal hearing record will be mailed to your address of record with DMV.